coschain/contentos-go/README.md

 ## Contribution

-Thank you for considering to help out with the source code!
-We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!
+Contributions are welcomed.

-If you'd like to contribute to contento-go, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
-Or you can contact us directly by join telegram.
+If you'd like to help out with the source code, please send a pull request.
+Or you can contact us directly by joining telegram.